TL;DR

 Current Status (2026)

-• Gemini Ultra has been succeeded by more capable models including Gemini 2.0 and 2.5 Pro.
+• Gemini Ultra has been succeeded by more capable models including Gemini 2.0, Gemini 2.5 Pro, and the Gemini 3 family.

 • Access now primarily through Google’s AI Studio, Vertex AI, and Google One AI Premium plans.